 - Seek psychological support to deal with emotional impact.

-Strengthening support networks, combined with stricter and more effective laws, is essential to combat stalking in Japan and everywhere in the world.
+Strengthening support networks, combined with stricter and more effective laws, is essential to combat stalking in Japan and anywhere in the world.

 Stalking is a global problem that challenges laws and society.
 In Japan, cultural nuances and the legal structure play fundamental roles in how the country addresses this issue.
-Despite the progress made, there is still much to be done to protect victims and efficiently punish perpetrators.
+Despite advancements, there is still much to be done to protect victims and efficiently punish offenders.
 More than a legal issue, stalking is a violation of human rights that requires constant attention and joint efforts.